Cray-HPE/docs-csm/operations/security_and_authentication/Update_NCN_Passwords.md

    ncn# openssl passwd -6 -salt $(< /dev/urandom tr -dc _A-Z-a-z-0-9 | head -c4) PASSWORD
    ```

-1. Get the HashiCorp Vault root token:
+1. Get the [Hashicorp Vault](HashiCorp_Vault.md) root token:

    ```bash
    ncn# kubectl get secrets -n vault cray-vault-unseal-keys -o jsonpath='{.data.vault-root}' | base64 -d; echo
    ```

-1. Write the password hash from step 1 to the HashiCorp Vault.
-The `vault login`
+1. Write the password hash from step 1 to the [Hashicorp Vault](HashiCorp_Vault.md).
-   command will request the token value from the output of step 2 above.
-The
+   The `vault login` command will request the token value from the output of
-   `vault read` command verifies the hash was stored correctly.
+   step 2 above.
+The `vault read` command verifies the hash was stored
+   correctly.

    ***NOTE***: It is important to enclose the hash in single quotes to preserve
    any special characters.